Hammerspoon/hammerspoon.github.io/getting-started.md

 We then create a new path watcher using this path, and tell it to call our `reload_config` function whenever something changes in the `.hammerspoon` directory.
 We then immediately call `start()` on the path watcher object, so it begins its work.

-Note that we didn't have to use a separate function to pass to `hs.pathwatcher.new()`, we're just doing that to show how it can be done if you want to keep things a little more separated, or be able to re-use functions in multiple places.
+In this example we've implemented the config reloading function as a separate, named function, which we pass as an argument to `hs.pathwatcher.new()`.
+It's entirely up to you whether you pass around named functions, or use anonymous ones in-line.

 ### <a name="appmenus"></a>Interacting with application menus

 Sometimes the only way to automate something is to interact with the GUI of an application, which is not ideal, but is often necessary to get something done.

 To illustrate this, we're going to build a hotkey that cycles Safari between multiple User Agent strings (i.e. how it identifies itself to web servers).
-To do this, you'll need to have the Safari `Develop` menu enabled, which you can do by ticking `Show Develop menu in menu bar` in `Preferences→Advanced`.
+To do this, you'll need to have the Safari `Develop` menu enabled, which you can do by ticking `Show Develop menu in menu bar` in `Safari→Preferences→Advanced`.

 ```lua
 function cycle_safari_agents()